Curse of ‘saddest ever’ Grand Designs house continues as it goes on sale

 Now, he still hopes to sell the property – but says he’s already put the situation behind him.

-“Mentally, this is all over and behind me anyway, but I still have to fight to the best outcome to pay the most money back.
+“Mentally, this is all over and behind me anyway, but I still have to fight for the best outcome to pay the most money back.

 “I’m going to get on with my new life – whatever the ending is, it’ll be what it’ll be.”